 - Stay on AL-147 for 4.8 miles, where AL-147 will turn into College Street

-- After crossing railroad tracks turn right at next light (Glenn Ave.)
+- After crossing railroad tracks turn right at next light which is Glenn Avenue.

-- At second traffic light (approx. half mile), turn left onto Donahue Drive.
+- At second light (approx. half mile), turn left onto Donahue Drive.

-- Follow Donahue Drive, Jordan-Hare Stadium and Plainsman Park will be on left, Beard-Eaves-Memorial Coliseum will be on right.
+- Follow Donahue Drive, Jordan-Hare Stadium and Plainsman Park will be on your left, Auburn Arena and Beard-Eaves Memorial Coliseum will be on your right.